Low End Mac Reader Specials

 Then we compared it to Wintel laptops and saw it wasn't really overpriced.

 On the other hand, it was on the large, heavy, and brightly colored side.
-By the time it finally arrived in late September, we had reconciled ourselves to the iBook, which went on to become the best selling laptop for late 1999.
+By the time it finally arrived in late September, we had reconciled ourselves to the iBook, which went on to become the best selling laptop of late 1999.

 August: Power Macintosh G4